c-m-hunt/table-organiser/README.md

 Allocates groups of people to tables.

-Was planning to do something more complicated that meant you could put groups to not sit togther etc but this suited my needs in the end.

 ## Setup

 In the root of the repo, create a `data` directory.
 Add `groups.csv` and `tables.csv`